petebachant/CFT-wake-modeling-paper/reviews/reviewer2-response.md

 symmetrical about the $x$--$y$ plane, but nonetheless, the slip BC is at least closer to how a free surface would behave than a no slip BC.

+>Is this mesh [Figure 4] too coarse for adequate resolution of the flow?

+It could be.
+For our mesh dependence study we held the topology fixed and scaled the mesh proportionally.
+The mesh should be fine enough to resolve the boundary layer since $y^+ \sim 1$, but it is a fair point that maybe separated flow structures may be dissipated in an exaggerated way.
+However, exploring the mesh topology parameter space would have been prohibitive.

 >Why blank? [viscous transport in Figure 12]

 These terms aren't zero, but are extremely small.